HEALTH & WELLNESS MINISTRY UPDATE

 Blessing and Healing Prayers bring comfort to anyone experiencing physical or emotional issues.
 Talk to us about specific concerns that you want included in prayer.
 These prayers are offered up in the chapel following worship services.

-A Caregivers’ Support Group is facilitated by our Parish Nurse, Karen Li.
+A Caregivers’ Support Group is facilitated by our Parish Nurse.
 The group provides assistance for those caring for a loved one with chronic health issues.
 You are invited to join the conversation on Tuesdays from 1:30 p.m. – 3:00 p.m.
 Understanding and acceptance of all situations is offered.
 Sessions end with prayer.
-Contact Karen Li.
+Contact the church office.